 Variations for Baked Beans

-Mustard seeds, you can omit this ingredient and have no difference in the final product!
-They taste just as delicious.
+Allergic to Mustard seeds, you can omit this ingredient and have no difference in the final product!
+These beans taste just as delicious.

 Avoiding nightshades, you don’t have to use the tomato paste and can either swap out for a nightshade free sauce (you can check out my nightshade free sauce here!) or omit the ingredient entirely.
 If not using tomato paste at all, I would increase the meat and molasses by 50%.